dgroomes/java-columnar-query-engine/README.md

 * [ ] (cosmetic) Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
 * [ ] (cosmetic) Criteria/criterion language.
 Consider it. singular/plural.
 I don't care much.
 * [ ] (stretch) Create a test fixtures module or maybe just a module built for testing.
 This will encapsulate the `TestUtil` class.
-* [ ] Upgrade to Java 20.
-WARNING: I got some serious JVM failures when trying this (I guess this is liable to happen with preview features but I thought preview was more a statement of "this could chnage" not "this could fail").
+* [x] DONE (I narrowed the issue and just worked around it) Upgrade to Java 21.
+WARNING: I got some serious JVM failures when trying this (I guess this is liable to happen with preview features but I thought preview was more a statement of "this could change" not "this could fail").
   Specifically I got the following.
   ```text
   Caused by: java.lang.VerifyError: Inconsistent stackmap frames at branch target 494